lukemarsden/dagger-ai/README.md

 dagger run python lora.py
 ```

-Now go and have lunch while you train some LoRAs :-)
+Now go and have lunch while you pull docker images & train some LoRAs :-)

 ...

+If you're curious to watch the progress, in another terminal tab, do `sudo docker ps` and `sudo docker logs -f <container_id>` for some of the running jobs.

 Welcome back, check out `output/inference` to see the results!